outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    CMD ["nginx", "-g", "daemon off;"]
    ```

-3. The `--mount` type is a bind mount directory.
+3. The `--mount` type is a Bind Mount directory.
 4. Visit the Nginx container page at *http://host-ip:8080*.
 5. *stop* attempts to trigger a [*graceful*](https://superuser.com/a/757497) shutdown by sending the standard POSIX signal SIGTERM, whereas *kill* just kills the process by default.

 # Get into container

-*exec* or *attch* a command into a running container.
-Avoid *attch* as much as possible because it stops container after exit.
-Alternatively, add `-it` to *run* or *exec*, getting an interactive shell.
+*exec* or *attch* sends a command into a running container.
+However, avoid *attch* as much as possible because it stops container after exit.
+Most ofen, we add `-it` to *run* or *exec*, getting an interactive shell.

 ```bash
 root@tux ~ # docker exec -it webserver bash